SUSE/doc-unversioned/trento/migration/sso-integration.md

 To use an existing SAML IDP, follow the next instrunctions to met the specific requirements.
 You need:

-* Configure SAML IDP and user profiles
+1. Configure SAML IDP and user profiles
-* Start Trento to generate the certificates and download them
+1. Start Trento to generate the certificates and download them
-* Provide the generated certificate to the IDP
+1. Provide the generated certificate to the IDP
-* Restart Trento
+1. Restart Trento

+See the following subsections for details.

 ### Configuring SAML IDP setup

-Configure the existing IDP with the next minimum options to be able to connect with Trento's Service Provider (SP).
+Configure the existing IDP with the next minimum options to be able to connect with Trento as a Service Provider (SP).

-#### SAML user profile
+#### Configuring SAML user profile

 Users provided by the SAML installation must have some few mandatory attributes to login in Trento.
-All of them are mandatory, even though their name is configurable.
+The required attributes are: username, email, first name and last name.
+All of them are mandatory, even though their field name is configurable.
-The user profile must include attributes for: username, email, first name and last name.
-This attributes must be mapped for all users wanting to connect to Trento.

 By default, Trento expects the `username`, `email`, `firstName` and `lastName` attribute names.
 All these 4 attribute names are configurable using the next environment variables, following the same order: `SAML_USERNAME_ATTR_NAME`, `SAML_EMAIL_ATTR_NAME`, `SAML_FIRSTNAME_ATTR_NAME` and `SAML_LASTNAME_ATTR_NAME`.

+So both the IDP and Trento must know how these 4 fields are mapped.
+For that, follow the next instruction:

+1. Add the attributes if they don't exist in the IDP user profile.
+If they already exist, they name doesn't need to be changed, so the current values can continue being used.

-So for example, if the IDP user profile username is defined as `attr:username`, `SAML_USERNAME_ATTR_NAME=attr:username` should be used.
+1. Configure Trento to use the IDP attribute field names.
+For that, set the `SAML_USERNAME_ATTR_NAME`, `SAML_EMAIL_ATTR_NAME`, `SAML_FIRSTNAME_ATTR_NAME` and `SAML_LASTNAME_ATTR_NAME` environment values with the values configured in the IDP.
+For example, if the IDP user profile username is defined as `attr:username`, `SAML_USERNAME_ATTR_NAME=attr:username` should be used.

-#### SAML redirect URI
+#### Checking SAML redirect URI

 Once the login is done succesfully, the IDP redirects the session back to Trento.
 This redirection is done to `https://trento.example.com/sso/sp/consume/saml`, so this URI must be set as valid in the IDP.

-### Get certificates from Trento
+### Getting certificates from Trento

 Trento provides a certificates set created during the installation.
-When Trento is installed the first time (does not matter the installation mode) the certificates are created, and the public certificate file content is available in the <uri>http://localhost:4000/api/public_keys</uri> route.
+Regardless of the installation mode, when Trento is installed the first time the certificates are created and the public certificate file content is available in the <uri>http://localhost:4000/api/public_keys</uri> route.

-Use the following command to download the certificate:
+Use the following command to get the certificate content:

 ```bash
 curl http://localhost:4000/api/public_keys
 ```

-Copy the content of the certificate from there, and provide it to the IDP.
-This way, the IDP will sign and verify the messages sent by both ends.
+Copy the content of the certificate from there and provide it to the IDP.
+This way, the IDP will sign its messages and verify the messages received from Trento.

-### Restart Trento
+### Restarting Trento

 Once the certificate is provided to the IDP, the IDP recreates its own <filename>metadata.xml</filename> file.
 This file defines which certificate is used to sign the messages by both sides.
 At this point, Trento Web must be restarted to use the new <filename>metadata.xml</filename> content.

-If the <option>SAML_METDATA_CONTENT</option> option is being used, the content of this variable must be updated with the new metadata.
+If the <option>SAML_METDATA_CONTENT</option> option is being used, the content of this variable must be updated with the new metadata, as single line string.
 In the other hand, if <option>SAML_METADATA_URL</option> is used, the new metadata is automatically fetched.
-If neither of these steps are completed, communication will fail because the message signatures will not be recognized
+If neither of these steps are completed, communication will fail because the message signatures will not be recognized.

+If the used IDP has the endpoint to provide the <filename>metadata.xml</filename> file content, the usage of <option>SAML_METADATA_URL</option> is preferred, as further changes in the IDP will be fetched automatically by Trento when it is restarted.

 ```{=docbook}
 <note>